Born Hater: Composition

-Because of the usage of profanity and vulgar expressions, several South Korean music television broadcasters, namely KBS, SBS, and MBC, did not allow "Born Hater", along with their other album tracks, to be broadcast as the songs were deemed inappropriate for the public television audience.
+Because of the usage of profanity and vulgar expressions, several South Korean music television broadcasters, namely KBS, SBS, and MBC, did not allow the original uncensored version of "Born Hater", along with their other album tracks, to be broadcast as the songs were deemed inappropriate for the public television audience.
 However, Billboard gave its praise to the album writing: "Shoebox is a brilliant summation of Epik High's signature perceptive storytelling."

 Music video

 Background

+Created by Digipedi, the music video was filmed vertically and not covering the entire width of the screen for easier viewing for smart phones.
+The vertical style was quite novel for music videos produced at that time, so Born Hater continues to be praised for innovating this style before TikTok and other platforms made short-form content more mainstream.
+Comical and witty scenes are accompanied by the blunt lyrics, along with the eight featured artists.

 On October 24, the cast and crew at the music video filming location were offered snacks from a movable cafe and food track prepared by Tablo, as seen by his post on his Instagram account.

 A few weeks later after its release, Epik High released a 5-minute behind-the-scenes footage on November 20.
 It includes individual interviews for each rapper and the story behind their individual rap lyrics.
 Tablo stated that the music video is meant to make the people laugh after hardships.

 Synopsis

-Created by Digipedi, the music video was filmed vertically and not covering the entire width of the screen for easier viewing for smart phones.
-Comical and witty scenes are accompanied by the blunt lyrics, along with the featured artists.